codefaults/codefaults.github.io/_posts/2018-05-30-why-do-I-open-this-blog.md

 ## The palest ink is better than the best memory.

 I always like to research something that I interested in, but it would not be long before I forgot.
-So I decide to openned up this blog to record my life and my research.
+So I decided to open up this blog to record my life and my research.

-## Leave something of my past.
+## Leave something from the past.

-Time's past as stream.
-I can not touch it, and also I can not sight it.
-But I can make something leave in, such as these article, these codes...
+Time passes like stream.
+I can not touch it, and I can not see it.
+But I can make something remain, such as these article, these codes...

-Maybe after a decade, when I sight these, I think I can remember things at that time.
+I think maybe after a decade when I saw these, I can remember something.

-## Exercise my writing
+## Practice my writing

-I have not do my homework for almost 3 years.
-If I still on this way, I am afraid I would be a wreck.
+I have not been doing my homework for almost 3 years.
+If I still be like this, I am afraid I would become a wreck.
 So I want to make up for something. :)